Thoughtful, purposeful, values-driven and servant-focused leadership is the key to hanging on to quality employees.

 So, what does it take to retain quality employees?
 Leadership that cares.

 When employees see leaders getting their hands dirty this shows humility and inspires.
 Also, employees value leaders who accept criticism as opportunities for improvement.
 Most importantly, when leaders care for employees like family, this results in retention.
+When you’re growing fast, your hiring process must be as efficient as possible.

 Caregivers do not mind putting in the extra effort when their leaders care about them.

-As an owner or operator of a residential assisted living home, do not assume you have the wrong people working for you.
+As an owner or medical director of a residential assisted living home, do not assume you have the wrong people working for you.
 This is usually not the case.
 The truth is, most people want to work, want to be paid, and want to be heard.
 Apathy sets in when these needs aren’t met.

 So, what can leaders in residential assisted living homes do to retain employees?
 Try the following: